 When it comes to Oil of Oregano it’s one of those things where people say, “it tastes awful but it works”

-And when I say it tastes awful, I really mean it tastes awful!
-It has a very strong taste…
+And when I say it tastes awful, I mean horrible!
+It has a very bitter taste.

-Known for it’s many antibacterial properties, it is used for a whole slew of ailments including respiratory and gastrointestinal issues.
+Oil of Oregano is well known for its many antibacterial properties and is said to work on a whole list of ailments including respiratory and gastrointestinal issues.

-My sister is a huge fan of Oil of Oregano and forces it on everyone when they start feeling ill.
+My sister is a huge fan of Oil of Oregano and force-feeds it on everyone in her house when they start feeling ill.

 It pains me to say this — I think she’s right (I can’t believe I just put that in writing!)

-At home I use Natural Factors Oil of Oregano.
-The bottle says to put a few drops on the back of your hand and lick it with your tongue but I find it’s still too potent and prefer to dilute it in water.
+At home, I use Natural Factors Oil of Oregano.
+The bottle says to put a few drops on the back of your hand and lick it with your tongue, but I find it’s still too potent and my preference is to dilute it with water.

 The bottle is a bit difficult to travel with until I discovered a few spray bottle versions at my local health food store.

 I’m currently using Colflex Super Oregano Oral Spray.
 The bonus with this spray is that it is a blend of 4 oils – Thyme, Oregano, Lemon and Spearmint in a base of Olive Oil.
-Bonus being that each oil provides it’s own healing power to the mix but the blend also gives the oregano a much better taste.
+The bonus is that each oil provides it’s own healing power to the mix, but the blend also gives the oregano a much better taste.

 I wrote about my love of these honey ginger drink mixes I found at my local Asian supermarket in my article Travel Supplies – 5 Items That Go From Kitchen Drawer to Suitcase

-Just open the package, dump in a cup, add hot water to dissolve and you are good to go.
+Just open the package, dump the contents into a cup, add hot water to dissolve and you are ready to go.

 If you prefer unsweetened or prefer to add your own honey, there are also ginger tea bags available.

-Be sure to pack these 4 natural remedies in your suitcase on your next trip!
+Be sure to pack these four natural remedies in your suitcase on your next trip!